lucaspcamargo/newbase/README.md

 These dependencies were carefully chosen for a good mix of power, flexibility, and portability.

 Without having to reimplement already-solved problems, this allows us to focus on providing only the necessary functionality, depending on projecty goals and needs.

+### Build-time dependencies

+In addition to the above libraries, which should all be able to be statically compiled-in, we also use the following tools during build time:

+- CMake
+- Python 3
+    + Jinja2

+All of the python module dependencis

+# Building

+## Linux

+// TODO

+## Android

+// TODO

+## Important Build Options

+// TODO